GENI-NSF/geni-tools/README-stitching.txt

  - `--logFileCount` to change the number of backup stitcher log files to keep (default is 5).
- - `--ionRetryIntervalSecs <# seconds>`: # of seconds to sleep between reservation attempts at ION or another DCN based aggregate.
+ - `--ionRetryIntervalSecs <# seconds>`: # of seconds to sleep between reservation attempts at a DCN based aggregate (e.g. MAX).
 Default is 600 (10 minutes), to allow routers to reset.
- - `--ionStatusIntervalSecs <# seconds>`: # of seconds to sleep between sliverstatus calls at ION or another DCN based aggregate.
+ - `--ionStatusIntervalSecs <# seconds>`: # of seconds to sleep between sliverstatus calls at a DCN based aggregate (e.g. MAX).
 Default is 30 (seconds).
  - `--scsURL <url>`: URL at which the Stitching Computation Service runs.
 Use the default.